canalplus/rx-player/doc/api/Loading_a_Content.md

   - for VoD contents, it is the difference between the starting position and the end position of the content.

-- **fromLivePosition** relative position relative to the content's live edge (for live contents, it is the position that is intended to be broadcasted at the current time) if it makes sense, in seconds.
+- **fromLivePosition** position relative to the content's live edge (i.e. the position that is intended to be broadcast at the current time) if it makes sense, in seconds.
   Should be a negative number.

-  If the live edge is unknown or if it does not make sense for the current content (for example, it won't make sense for a VoD content), that setting repeats the same behavior than **fromLastPosition**.
+  If the live edge is unknown or if it does not make sense for the current content (for example, it won't make sense for VoD content), this setting is ignored.

 - **percentage** (`Number`): percentage of the wanted position. `0` being the minimum position possible (0 for static content, buffer depth for dynamic contents) and `100`